mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 3.1.2 =
+* Fixed compatibility issue with ACF 5.10+
+* Fixed deprecated warnings in PHP 8, thanks to Levi Cole for the pull request

 = 3.1.1 =
 * Fixed bug where Duotone icons were not available to existing users of this plugin due to cached versions of the icons from before this plugin could properly parse the duotone icons.